-- PMF : single connection at any one time for datastore-based value generation.
-Obtained just for the operation, then released - PMF : single connection at any one time for schema-generation.
-Obtained just for the operation, then released - PM: single connection at any one time.
-When in a transaction the connection is held from the point of retrieval until the transaction commits or rolls back; the exact point at which the connection is obtained is defined more fully below.
-When used for non-transactional operations the connection is obtained just for the specific operation (unless configured to retain it).
+- PMF: single connection at any one time for datastore-based value generation; obtained just for the operation, then released.
+Single connection at any one time for schema-generation; obtained just for the operation, then released. - PM: single connection at any one time for transactional operation, held from the point of retrieval until the transaction commits or rolls back.
+Single connection at any time for non-transactional operations, the connection is obtained just for the specific operation (unless configured to retain it).

 Datastore connections are obtained from up to 2 connection factories.
-The primary connection factory is used for persistence operations, and optionally for value generation operations.
-The secondary connection factory is used for schema generation, and optionally for value generation operations.
+The primary connection factory is used for persistence operations (and optionally for value generation operations).
+The secondary connection factory is used for schema generation, and for value generation operations (unless specified to use primary).